|

 televised speech, restated America’s commitment and resolve to help West

 Berlin.
-He stated, "We seek peace,
+He stated, “We seek peace, but we

-authorize the Army’s strength to be increased from 870,000 to 1,000,000, to
+the Army’s strength to be increased from 870,000 to 1,000,000, to include 6 new

-include 6 new combat divisions.
-He also
+combat divisions.
+He also asked for

 Reservists.